reedws/IT3049C/docs/labs/online-portfolio/part2.md

 ---
 sidebar_position: 3
-title: 'Part 2: Create a Pull Request'
+title: 'Part 2: Collaborate on a Project'
-sidebar_label: Create a Pull Request
+sidebar_label: Collaborate on a Project
 ---

 Creating Pull Request will come very handy when working with a team.
 For this part, you may use GitHub in-browser editor, or clone down the repo and make your changes locally.